Fast Growing, Heat Loving Nellie Stevens Holly

 - Adapted to a Wide Range Of Climates

-For a fast evergreen solution in your warm climate landscape, you really can't go wrong with the Nellie Steven Holly (Ilex x 'Nellie R. Stevens').
+For a fast evergreen solution in your warm climate landscape, you really can't go wrong with the Nellie Stevens Holly (Ilex x 'Nellie R. Stevens').
 Growing up to three feet a year, this fast-growing evergreen is naturally dense and grows into a large pyramidal shape with little or no pruning.

 It thrives in hardiness Zones 6 - 9, and performs beautifully in both coastal exposure, hot humid and hot dry climates.
 Our customers tell us it's the fastest growing Holly they have ever seen!